isocserbia/Klimerko-Pro/README.md

 Klimerko Pro can handle situations where there's a sensor missing.
 It will work and report metadata even if there's no sensors connected at all - though that would be an extreme situation.

 Klimerko Pro is fully aware of all the sensors connected to it and is able to initialize and deinitialize sensors on the fly (during runtime) without any service interruption or reboots (though it is not recommended to replace sensors while the device is in operation).
-This feature exists for cases where the connection between the main PCB and the sensors isn't stable (corrosion, not plugged all the way in, damage during transport, etc) as well as cases when it's not possible to obtain all the sensors (*cough* chip shortage *cough*).
+This feature exists for cases where the connection between the main PCB and the sensors isn't stable (corrosion, not plugged all the way in, damage during transport, etc) as well as cases when it's not possible to obtain all the sensors.
 As stated in [Metadata reporting](#metadata), Klimerko Pro reports the state of each sensor.
 The following explains how the device functions in these situations: